About

 Hiking

 I have two big loves: the Japanese language and graph theory.
-Both of them came into my life at different times and have shaped my path significantly.
+Both came into my life at different times, but both have shaped the direction I’ve taken.

 Why Japanese?

-My fascination with the Japanese language came from pattern matching between three versions of lyrics (Japanese original, Japanese romanized, German translation) in a booklet of a CD when I was 13 years old back in 2006.
-From there I went down the rabbit hole, pursuing a degree in Modern Japanese Studies with Linguistics as a minor.
+My fascination with the Japanese language came from pattern matching between three versions of lyrics (Japanese original, Japanese romanized, German translation) in a CD booklet when I was 13 years old back in 2006.
+From there I went down the rabbit hole, pursuing a degree in Modern Japanese Studies with a minor in Linguistics.
 I spent a few years in Japan, including working in system integration.

 Why Graphs?

-While in Japan, seeing graph algorithms at work in computer networks combined with reading a book about graphs in daily life intrigued me and opened up a whole new world for me.
-I fell in love with graph theory because graphs felt natural and universal to me, leading to a deep fascination for general theoretical computer science.
-Seeing the world through graphs unveils all kinds of connections between things, which helps me appreciate both the complexity and the simplicity of the world.
+While working in Japan, I saw graph algorithms at work in computer networks.
+Around the same time, I read a book about graphs in everyday life, which intrigued me and opened up a whole new world for me.
+I fell in love with graph theory because graphs felt natural and universal, leading to a deeper fascination with theoretical computer science.
+Seeing the world through graphs reveals all kinds of connections between things, which helps me appreciate both the complexity and the simplicity of the world.
+In 2019, I went back to university in Germany to study Computer Science.

 Bonus: Science Crush Claude Shannon